 Methodology

 In the following sections, I describe my method of examining my practice and myself, through this project.
+My study was first person action research conducted as an autoethnography.
 I begin by describing my data collection and analysis and how the data and analyses came together to inform my decisions to facilitate differently or reframe my perspective on my practice.

 Figure 1 illustrates the sequence and steps involved in my study.
 As Figure 1 shows, there were two types of analyses.
-The formative analysis was performed as I entered my reflections into my reflexive journal and as I reread my reflections between each session.
-During the writing of my reflections and later, while reading them, I reflected on my actions and made decisions based on my reflections.
-These decisions altered my approach to facilitating
+The formative analysis was performed as I entered my